erikpukinskis/forkable-list/README.md

 // alphabet is now ["a", "b", "c", "d", "e", "f", "g", "h"]
 ```

-## Why?
+### Why?

-You can use to implement an undo feature without keeping a full copy of your data at every save point.
+You can use it to implement undo without keeping a full copy of your data at every save point.

-You can also have multiple users making small changes to a document without creating a full copy of each version.
+You can also have multiple users making small changes to a document without creating a full copy for each user.

-## Isn't this just an immutable array?
+### Isn't this just an immutable array?

 Well... sorta.

-## Why not use immutable.js
+### Why not use immutable.js

 Immutable.js makes a new data structure on *every write*.
 So if you call `set` 3 times, you get 3 references to unique data structures.